Click the flag

 Friendship is a vital part of achieving emotional well-being, but some children experience difficulties both initiating and maintaining friendships.
 This fun and accessible programme contains detailed instructions and photocopiable handouts for teaching children about friendship.
 The book combines group activities, individual work, homework exercises and games, and will be especially useful for groups containing children with developmental and social difficulties, such as ADHD and autism.
 Developed in an inclusive classroom, this programme will arm children with useful strategies to deal with difficult situations such as negative peer pressure and conflict.

-WHAT IS FRIENDSHIP is ideally suited for use with children aged 7-11, but can be adapted for younger children or older children with developmental difficulties.
+What is Friendship is ideally suited for use with children aged 7-11, but can be adapted for younger children or older children with developmental difficulties.

 Back to top